Does Dishwashing Liquid kill bacteria?Updated 13 days ago

-TL;DR: No. Dishwashing Liquid is a detergent that lifts grease and food soils so microbes rinse away.
+TL;DR: No. Dishwashing Liquid is a detergent that lifts grease and food residue so microbes rinse away with the water.
 It's not antibacterial and makes no sanitising claims.
-If you need sanitising, use heat (dishwasher sanitise cycle or very hot water) or a food-safe sanitiser.
+If you need sanitising, use heat (dishwasher sanitise cycle, or very hot water for hand-washing) or a food-safe sanitiser as directed.

 Does it kill bacteria?